The RCA Type 77-B Uni-Directional Microphone MI-4042

 Like its predecessor the Type 77-A, the 77-B was unusual in that it featured two different types of ribbons in series with each other: One was a velocity ribbon, and the other was a pressure ribbon.
 RCA claimed that the combination of the two types of ribbons resulted in a perfect cardioid pattern and more uniform frequency response.
 The next version in the series, the Type 77-C, featured a switch that allowed selecting between one or the other or both ribbons.

-“RCA Uni-Directional Microphone of entirely new design.
+“The RCA Uni-Directional Microphone of entirely new design.
 Uses the exclusive RCA principle of two ribbons (one pressure activated, one velocity activated) in series, to obtain a nearly perfect cardioid pattern and uniform frequency response.
 This is an excellent microphone that assures good pick-ups under high reverberatory conditions.
 Particularly good for stage use.
 Picks up all sounds from the stage, excluding audience and house noises. $130.”

+Quoted from a 1938 RCA advertisement.
 There are no microphones for sale on this site.

+Download the specification sheet for this mic.
+Price is shown for historic purposes only.
 Microphones on this site are not for sale.